GuntiAkanksha/CTT-tool/README.md

 ## Overview

 This document outlines the key responsibilities and checks to be performed before starting with CTT tool.

 ---ctt.env

-Update the paths, paysys & currency in ctt.env file Update paysys & currency details in sh file
+Update the paths, paysys & currency in ctt.env file

+Update paysys & currency details in sh file

 ---

 ## 📄 Nocks Sheet
-🧩 What is a Nock
+🧩 What is a Nock?

 It Mocks HTTP requests (external APIs).
 Intercepts HTTP calls and returns predefined responses without actually hitting the real API.

 Ensure that all required nocks mentioned in the design document are getting called.

-### Checklist:
-- ✅ Verify that **all required nocks** are mentioned in the nocks sheet of design document.

 ---